Street names in Barcelona: Early modern age

 Between 1776 and 1778 the urbanization of la Rambla was carried out, an ancient torrent that during the Middle Ages marked the western boundary of the city, which had been populated since the 16th century, mainly by theaters and convents.
 At this time the inner wall was demolished, the buildings were realigned and a new landscaped promenade was designed, in the style of the French boulevard.
-La Rambla has different names for each of its sections, so it is also often referred to in the plural, Las Ramblas.
-From the Plaza de Cataluña to the Portal de la Paz, it is called: Rambla de Canaletas, after the water pipes of the San Severo reservoir; de los Estudios, after the old university or Estudi General; de San José, after the Carmelite convent of San José, located on the present site of the Boquería market; de los Capuchinos, after the convent of the Capuchins of Santa Madrona, which was in the area of the present Plaza Real; and de Santa Mónica, after the church of the same name.
-The term rambla comes from the Arabic ramla (رملة), which means "sandbank" — or intermittent watercourse — and has since been used as a generic for numerous thoroughfares in the city: Badal, Brasil, Cazador, Carmelo, Cataluña, Fabra i Puig, Guipúzcoa, Mar, Once de Septiembre, Pueblo Nuevo, Prat, Prim, Raval and Volart.
+La Rambla has different names for each of its sections, so it is also often referred to in the plural, Les Rambles.
+From the Plaça de Catalunya to the Portal de la Pau, it is called: Rambla de Canaletes, after the water pipes of the Sant Sever reservoir; dels Estudis, after the old university or Estudi General; de Sant Josep, after the Carmelite convent of Sant Josep, located on the present site of the Boquería market; dels Caputxins, after the convent of the Capuchins of Santa Madrona, which was in the area of the present Plaça Reial; and de Santa Mònica, after the church of the same name.
+The term rambla comes from the Arabic ramla (رملة), which means "sandbank" — or intermittent watercourse — and has since been used as a generic for numerous thoroughfares in the city: Badal, Brasil, Caçador, Carmel, Catalunya, Fabra i Puig, Guipúscoa, Mar, Onze de Setembre, Poblenou, Prat, Prim, Raval and Volart.

-Around the same time as La Rambla, the promenades of San Juan and Gracia were planned, although they were not built until the turn of the century for the former and 1820-1827 for the latter.
-The first was named after the apostle John the Evangelist, and the second for being the access road to the town of Gracia — formerly known as the road of Jesus.
+Around the same time as La Rambla, the promenades of Sant Joan and Gràcia were planned, although they were not built until the turn of the century for the former and 1820–1827 for the latter.
+The first was named after the apostle John the Evangelist, and the second for being the access road to the town of Gràcia — formerly known as the road of Jesús.

 Between 1778 and 1789, Count del Asalto Street was laid out — currently Nueva de la Rambla Street — which was named after Francisco González de Bassecourt, Captain General of Catalonia, who had the initiative to create the street.
 He was the first exponent of the dedication of a street to a particular character, thus beginning a custom that has lasted until today.

-In 1797 the Paseo Nuevo (or Paseo de la Explanada) was also created, located next to the military Citadel, a wide avenue lined with poplars and elms and decorated with ornamental fountains, which for a time was the main green space of the city, but disappeared in the urbanization works of the Parque de la Ciutadela.
+In 1797 the Passeig Nou (or Paseo de la Explanada) was also created, located next to the military Citadel, a wide avenue lined with poplars and elms and decorated with ornamental fountains, which for a time was the main green space of the city, but disappeared in the urbanization works of the Parc de la Ciutadella.

 In 1771 the Edicto de obreria was approved, a municipal ordinance aimed at controlling private works in the city, which involved the regulation of the alignment of houses according to the layout of the streets, as well as the supervision of aspects such as the paving of the streets, the sewage system and the numbering of the houses.